9 ways to mount a café racer motorcycle custom fender

 This type works better for USD forks as the standard fender mounts provide a lower fixing point to traditional forks.
 Although can be applied to both.
 Starting with the fender spaced from the tyre and fixed in position, I’ll put the bolts and fabrication bungs on the fender.
 And also bolt on the bungs or mounting plate to the fork.

 With those fixed in position I take some Mig or Tig filler wire and hand shape the form that links the 2 points together.
 The design will change from bike to bike, smooth bends, or sharp angles will depend on the project.

 When I land on a design I’m happy with, I’ll take the piece, make sure I can replicate it on the other side and hand shape some stainless round bar into what I need.

 At a minimum I’ll use a 6mm round bar, 8mm is what most will use.
 Depending on the shape I use heat to get tighter bends but usually just muscle it cold.
 Clamping one end in a vice and bending small sections at a time to get a nice curve.
 This process takes a bit of practice and I’m sure there are more accurate ways to do it, but I like to trust my eye.

 With the sections bent up, I’ll tack them in place on the bike, then remove for finish welding.

 - Countersunk bungs + Stainless rod 4 point custom fender mount

 Much like the above method, but with an extra mounting point.
 The 3 point is a very minimal approach but can be hard to make work as most often you’ll end up with a triangular shape.
-Triangles don’t suit a lot of bikes so these ones for them.
+Triangles don’t suit a lot of bikes so these one is for them.

 It’s easier to create a classic style with 4 mount points as you don’t really have to link left and right together at a centre point. using the same technique described above I’ll lay it out, mock it up and get bending.